OiNutter/skeletor/README.md

 Skeletor
 ========

 Skeletor is a Ruby Library for setting up quick project skeletons based on code templates.
-It uses YAML templates to specify a directory structure of files and folders, a list of includes to pull and any tasks to run.
+It can use YAML or JSON templates to specify a directory structure of files and folders, a list of includes to pull and any tasks to run.
 It also contains built in templates

 Installation